ugate/sqler/jsdocp/tutorial/1-manual.md

 > __NOTE: Dialect substitutions cannot be nested__

 #### 4️⃣ Version Susbstitutions <sub id="vs"></sub>:
 Sometimes programs connect to DBs that are shared accross one or more applications.
-Some portions of a program may need to execute SQL statements that are similar in nature, but have some versioning discrepancies between database instances.
-Say we have a database instance for an up-and-coming version that has some modifications made to it's structure, but is not enough to warrent two separate copies of the same SQL statement file.
-It may make more sense to maintain one copy of a SQL file/statement and account for the discrepancies within the SQL file.
+Some portions of a program may need to execute SQL scripts that are similar in nature, but have some versioning discrepancies between database instances.
+Say we have a database instance for an up-and-coming version that has some modifications made to it's structure, but is not enough to warrent two separate copies of the same SQL script file.
+It may make more sense to maintain one copy of a SQL file and account for the discrepancies within the SQL file.
 We can do so by encapsulating the SQL segment by surrounding it with an opening `[[version = 1]]` and closing `[[version]]` key (valid version quantifiers can be `=`, `<`, `>`, `<=`, `>=` or `<>`).
 So, if there were a SQL file that contained:
 ```sql
 SELECT
 [[version <= 1]]